Knowing about a dangerous condition on the property and failing to take reasonable steps to repair or warn tenants about it

 This can occur due to poor maintenance or construction defects.
 Property owners and occupiers have a duty to make sure that the stairways in their buildings are safe, and failure to do so can be considered negligence.

-Free Consultations for All PL Clients
+Free Consultations for All Premises Liability Clients

 No Fee Unless We Win